elifcyildirim/patterns_in_road_accidents/README.md

-# Patterns in Road Accidents
+# Patterns in Road Accidents: The case of the United Kingdom
 ![london_congested.jpeg](images/london_congested.jpeg)
 ### Index: